coke/raku-lingua-en-syllable/README.md

 p6-lingua-en-syllable
 =====================

-Port of perl5 module of same name
+Port of perl5 module of same name.

+This module guesses at the number of syllables in an English word.